SMARTKT/CommentGrade/README.md

 ```

-The feature values along with the labels (column annotated)  + the predicted labels (column predicted) from CommentProbe can be found in https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/exp5/ML_DATASHEETS/EXTRACTED
+The feature values along with the labels (column annotated)  + the predicted labels (column predicted) from CommentGrade can be found in https://github.com/SMARTKT/CommentGrade/tree/master/ML_Experiments/exp5/ML_DATASHEETS/EXTRACTED

-### 5.3.4  Predict  LSTM over a new feature sheet but without any labels (only predicting, will not calculate any metrics) - Folder https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Customizable%20LSTM%20Codes
+### 5.3.4  Predict  LSTM over a new feature sheet but without any labels (only predicting, will not calculate any metrics) - Folder https://github.com/SMARTKT/CommentGrade/tree/master/ML_Experiments/Customizable%20LSTM%20Codes

 These uses the same code structure but dummy annotation sheets.
 Hence the annotation sheets for the comments for which you want to predict contains values for the first two columns only which are fileName and comment text.